AnoscopyAnal fissures - anoscopy; Anal polyps - anoscopy; Foreign object in the anus - anoscopy; Hemorrhoids - anoscopy; Anal warts - anoscopy

 The procedure is usually done in a doctor's office.

 A digital rectal exam is done first.
-Then, a lubricated instrument called an anoscope is placed a few inches into the rectum.
+Then, a lubricated instrument called an anoscope is placed a few inches or centimeters into the rectum.
 You will feel some discomfort when this is done.

 How to Prepare for the Test